boyter/scc/README.md

  scc --remap-unknown "-*- C++ -*-":"C Header","other":"Java"
 ```

-There is als the `--remap-all` parameter which will remap all files.
+There is also the `--remap-all` parameter which will remap all files.

 Note that in all cases if the remap rule does not apply normal #! rules will apply.